 - Preheat oven to 350 degrees.

-- To make the cookies, cream together the butter*, plant milk and sugar until smooth, then add the vanilla and molasses and mix until smooth.
+- To make the cookies, cream together the vegan butter*, plant milk and sugar until smooth, then add the vanilla and molasses and mix until smooth.

 - Sift in flour, ground flax, baking powder, baking soda, cinnamon, nutmeg and salt and then mix until fully incorporated.
 Add oats and mix thoroughly.